 - Boston Terrier

-Females and males get it at about the same frequency, neutered pets might be at higher risk of Cushing’s.
+Females and males get it at about the same frequency.
+Neutered pets might be at higher risk of Cushing’s.

 Cushing’s disease is suspected in any pet that has some of the symptoms described above, particularly the skin symptoms and the PU/PD.
 It is important to remember that some dogs do not show any symptoms early in the course of the disease.
 This is another reason for yearly exams and blood and urine samples in dogs and cats 8 years of age or more.

-Since dogs with this disease do not have a poor appetite usually (they have the opposite as explained in the symptoms section above), owners wil delay in bringing their dog in for an exam.
+Since dogs with this disease do not have a poor appetite usually (they have the opposite as explained in the symptoms section above), owners will delay in bringing their dog in for an exam.
 They assume a good appetite means their dog is doing fine.
 They misinterpret the excessive appetite (polyphagia) as being a good sign, when in reality its a sign of disease.

 Most people wait until a dog, that is normally housebroken, is now urinating in the house.
 This delay can make it difficult to treat, and will frustrate some people to the point they are contemplating euthanasia.